-Stamped concrete, also known as imprinted concrete, is designed to look like stone, brick, tile, wood, or another material.
+Imprinted concrete is another term for stamped concrete.
+Stamped concrete can look like stone, brick, tile, wood, or another material.
 The concrete is a thinner consistency than traditional concrete, allowing for a smoother finish and better stamping results.
-Stamped concrete can be customized to fit each client’s needs, and it typically costs less than brick pavers or natural stone.
+To fit our clients needs we can customize it.
+Also, it typically costs less than brick pavers or natural stone.

-Concrete stamping varies slightly based on where and how it is being used.
+Concrete stamping varies slightly.
+Where and how causes the variable.
 The general process goes as follows:

-- You get an in-person consultation with a stamped concrete contractor in your area.
+- Get an in-person consultation with a contractor in your area.
 This person will look at your property and where you want the concrete to assess the full scope of the project.

-- You receive a sample booklet that shows different color combinations and stamping patterns to choose from.
-You’ll be able to look at sample looks from popular combinations to see what will look best on your property.
+- Receive a sample booklet that shows different color combinations and stamp patterns to choose from.
+This way you’ll be able to look at sample looks from popular combinations to see what will look best on your property.

-- You choose the color and style you want.
-The base color is pre-mixed into the concrete before it arrives to the job site.
+- Choose the color and style you want.
+We pre-mix the base color into the concrete before it arrives on the job site.

-- The concrete is poured and left to dry slightly.
+- We pour the concrete.
+We then leave it to dry slightly.
 The concrete needs to be somewhat soft for stamping, but if it’s too wet, it will not hold its shape.

-- An accent color is added to the top of the concrete to provide extra depth and dimension.
-This is also known as a “release color.”
+- We add an accent color to the top of the concrete to provide extra depth and dimension.
+We call this process a “release color”

-- The concrete is sealed to enhance the color and preserve the structure.
-Stamped concrete should be resealed every 3-5 years.
+- We seal the concrete to enhance and preserve the structure.
+Be sure to reseal every 3-5 years.

-- At N&M Restoration, we add new topsoil around the stamped concrete to finish off the look.
-Most stamped concrete companies do not offer this service.
+At N&M Restoration, we add new topsoil around the stamped concrete to finish off the look.
+Most concrete companies do not offer this service.

 It takes about a month for the concrete to fully cure, depending on the weather.
-However, you can drive on a stamped concrete driveway within two weeks.
+However, you can drive on an imprinted concrete driveway within two weeks.
 We will explain all of this when we apply your stamped concrete to ensure it lasts for years to come.

-Stamped concrete is a great option for many homes and businesses.
-There are some drawbacks though, especially in an area where concrete is likely to crack from foundation shifting.
-Our experts will help you determine if stamped concrete is right for you, or if you’d be better off with a service like brick paving.
-Contact N&M Restoration at (586) 350-5824 to schedule a no-obligation consultation for stamped concrete.
+This is a great option for many homes and businesses.
+However, there are some drawbacks though, especially in an area where concrete is likely to crack from foundation shifting.
+Never the less, our experts will help you determine if stamped concrete is right for you, or if you’d be better off with a service like brick paving.
+Contact N&M Restoration at (248) 924-9798 to schedule a no-obligation consultation.